defdeveu/txt.courses/testing-courses/burp.md

 ### Chapter 2.
 Mastering Burp

-In this chapter, lifelike challenges will be presented to participants as small web applications modelling real-life scenarios, which can be overcome by using and fine-tuning several tools in conjunctions within Burp..
+In this chapter, lifelike challenges will be presented to participants as small web applications modelling real-life scenarios, which can be overcome by using and fine-tuning several tools in conjunctions within Burp.

 ## Schedule